200713-dotnet/project-challenge-p0-Pyrodron/README.md

 as a user, i should be able to do this:

-+ access the application
+O access the application
-+ see a list of locations
+O see a list of locations
-+ select a location
+O select a location
 + place an order
 + with either custom or preset pizzas
 + if custom